Ports & Marine Guide Equipment Trading License in Dubai

 The import of specialised marine equipment may be subject to documentation requirements stipulated by the UAE Federal Customs Authority, including certificates of origin and technical compliance records.

-Annual licence renewal is mandatory.
-Maintaining a registered address within Dubai South throughout the licence period is a condition of continued operation.
+Annual license renewal is mandatory.
+Maintaining a registered address within Dubai South throughout the license period is a condition of continued operation.

 Why Dubai South Is the Right Base for This Trade